 To protect the patients, any individual who creates an account as a physician must verify their status as a healthcare provider.
-This will be done by cross-verification of the physician's license information with the state the physician practices in, the American Board of Medical Specialties, and the American Medical Association.
+This will be done by cross-verification of the physician's license information with the NPI Registry.
 The physician must also provide evidence of their relation to the patient as their primary care physician or optometrist.
-This will be enforced by requiring the user to search for their physician's account in the application's database and send a request to the physician.
-The physician must then accept the user's request on their end.
-The two-way verification system ensures that both the user and the physician confirm their doctor-patient relationship.
+This will be enforced by requiring the patient to search for their physician's account in the application's database and send a request to the physician.
+The physician must then accept the patient's request on their end.
+The two-way verification system ensures that both the patient and the physician confirm their doctor-patient relationship.
 Additionally, patients will be aware of the physician who has access to their driving scores.